wlonk/arcadia/appendix/names.rst

 what subtler gradations of class and geography are encoded in these and other names.

+.. todo:: Find a way to make this section render in two columns.

+.. todo:: Make region-specific name lists?

 Masculine names may include:

 -  Charles